AIDASoft/podio/README.md

     source <root_path>/bin/thisroot.sh

-### Python > 2.7
+### Python > 3.6

-Podio works with both python 2 and python3.
-Check your python version by doing:
+Check your Python version by doing:

     python --version

+or

+    python3 --version

+depending on your used system.

 #### python packages

 Podio requires the `yaml` and `jinja2` python modules.